pokeclicker/pokeclicker-wiki/data/Berries/overview_description.md

 If the conditions for multiple mutations are met simultaneously, the mutation triggered will be selected at random.

 [Here is a Walkthrough](https://docs.google.com/document/d/1TE5cAKSlA7TAliA001_mIiO1odZ6e4yUEMre0GBW1to/edit) for unlocking all of the Farm Slots in order.

+### Setups
+Thanks to certain Berries having helpful auras, it's possible to use them to achieve different goals.
+These Setups can be found in:
+- [[Hatchery]]: Setups related to Egg Step gain.
+- [[Shiny Chance]]: Setups related to increasing Shiny Chance.
+- [[Farm/Setups]]: Setups not contained in the previous two pages, like EV gain, or formations to speed up experience gain for the Farm Oak Items.

+## List of Available Berries